Skip to content Skip to footer navigation

 Exterior

 There should be few or no cracks or crevices where food can get trapped.
+Sealed controls are also easier to wipe clean.
+Avoid stainless steel exteriors if it's not fingerprint resistant.

 Cleaning

 Each part should be easy to disassemble and clean, and then reassemble.
-All pressure cooker lids need extra effort to clean after each use, to ensure optimal and safe use.
+All pressure cooker lids need extra effort to clean after each use to ensure optimal and safe use.
 Keep in mind that stainless steel exteriors are generally more time-consuming to clean.

 Automatic setting

-This is useful as it starts the process on high to bring the food up to a higher temperature and then switches to low temperature for the remaining cooking time.
+This is useful as it starts the process on high to bring the food up to a higher temperature and then switches to a low temperature for the remaining cooking time.

 Steaming and warming feature